lucas-faget/vue-movies/README.md

-# vue-movies
+# Movue
-Movie database using Vue 3
+A minimalist movie database using Vue 3

 ## Project setup
 ```